IKASATU>SOUL

 "Music is the wing and the updraft" - Ikasatu Kirasawa

 Since my very earliest days, perhaps even before that time, music has been integral to my person, to deny beat, melody, or harmony, is to hold my breath interminably.
 Drums light a fire within me, flutes send a chill down my spine, don't even get me started on the string section.
 I cannot deny music, I must listen.
-There are a lot of popular "hits" which I don't strictly hear as fitting that category, but there is not a "type" of music for which there are not songs of redeeming value, in my humble consideration.
+There is not a "type" of music for which there are not songs of redeeming value, in my humble consideration.
 Folk music is a favorite, and within that category, Japanese, Russian, Irish, Scottish, African, and the American Indian songs speak to me most favorably.
 I'm sure there are others that don't come readily to mind.
 I call myself a music lover, because I can't categorically reject any music.

 Except that of Celine Dion, who cannot use a beautiful voice to make music, she must bolster it with backup choirs, synthesizers, and all manner of superfluous gadgetry, to make each tune a Celine Dion Epic.
 She destroyed "God Bless America", the same as someone would destroy a Van Gogh by covering it with multi-colored glitter and strobe-lights.
 The point at hand remains.
 I love music.